VTE Risk Score Calculator in Pregnancy

 - Provide your BMI.

-- Tell us if you're older or younger than 30 years old.
+- Tell us if you're older or younger than 30.

 - Choose any of the risk factors that apply to you by changing NO to YES.

-The first number is the total number of points you received for your answers.
-The interpretation of the VTE risk score calculator in pregnancy differs between pregnant and postpartum women.
+The number is the total number of points you received for your answers.
+This VTE risk score as well as medical examination and overall assessment help physicians make a decision on whether the patient needs prophylaxis.

 VTE prophylaxis guidelines